Alireza-Gerami/lms-bot/README.md

 # University of Bojnourd LMS Telegram bot

-An unofficial LMS Telegram bot has come to help you.
-Try it now: [@ub_lms_bot](https://t.me/ub_lms_bot)
+An unofficial LMS Telegram bot has come to help you.\n Try it now: [@ub_lms_bot](https://t.me/ub_lms_bot)

 ## Features